 The original decision to form Heald Green Ratepayers’ Association was taken at a Public Meeting in December 1927.
 So, in 2020 the Association is 93 years young.

 The Ratepayers’ Association was founded “to watch over the interests of the area” and to select councillors for the new ward of Heald Green.
 In 1929 the Association gained its first councillors.
-That year was the start of a tradition, whereby all Heald Green councillors have been independent Ratepayers councillors, for nearly ninety years.
+That year was the start of a tradition, whereby all Heald Green councillors have been independent Ratepayers councillors, for over ninety years.

 Early issues included the timing of the train which collected the mail, installation of lamposts along Finney Lane and the construction of Etchells School in 1932.

 During the war the committee worked on evacuation and the provision of War Comforts and Lifeboats.
 In 1948 there was discussion of a new Public Hall.

 The Fifties started the house building boom and our demand for amenities.
 In 1962 we started our magazine, CONTACT, which is delivered, free, to every house in Heald Green.
 We have now delivered nearly 200 issues and our gallant band of deliverers have delivered well over 3/4million copies over the years.
 The original Clinic and Library were the result of campaigns by the Association and more recently our battle, with others, to replace the Clinic with a 21stCentury version came to fruition.
 We initiated many new organisations and the new schools of Outwood, Prospect Vale, Lum Head and Bolshaw were opened, due to the efforts of Ratepayer Councillors on the Education Committee in times past.

 The Ratepayers’ pressure for a Public Hall came to fruition in 1963 and the plans contained many of the recommendations put forward by the Ratepayers.